Computations by fly-automata beyond monadic second-order logic: Fly-automata

-(b) Next, we consider the function $Id$ that associates with a set $X$ of positions of a term $t\in T(F)$ this set itself.
-Positions in terms are defined as Dewey words (cf.\ Section 2.1).\ The construction of a FA denoted by $\mathcal{A}_{Id(X)}$\ for the function $Id$ is straightforward (cf.\ Example 3(b)).
-Its states are sets of positions of the input term, hence have size $O(\parallel t\parallel^{2})$ (cf.\ Section 2.1).\ The automaton $\mathcal{A}_{Id(X)}$\ is a P-FA.\ It\ may look trivial, but it will useful for the proof of Corollary 19\ or when combined with others, by mean of Proposition 15 (see Section 5.1.1 for an example).
+(b) We consider the function $\mathit{Id}$ that associates with a set $X$ of positions of a term this set itself.
+The construction of a FA denoted by $\mathcal{A}_{\mathit{Id}(X)}$\ for the function $\mathit{Id}$ is straightforward (cf.\ Example 3(b)).
+Its states are sets of positions of the input term, hence have size $O(\left\Vert t\right\Vert ^{2})$ (cf.\ Section 1.1).\ The automaton $\mathcal{A}_{\mathit{Id}(X)}$\ is a P-FA.\ It\ may look trivial, but it will be useful for Corollary 18\ or when combined with others, by means of Proposition 15 (see Section 4.1.1 for an example).